risingwavelabs/risingwave-docs/docs/deploy/risingwave-docker-compose.md

 - [HDFS](#hdfs)
 - [Huawei Cloud OBS](#huawei-cloud-obs)

-For each of the options, we have a Docker Compose configuration file that you can use after the necessary configurations.

-### MinIO
+#### MinIO

 This is the default option.
-To start a standalone RisingWave cluster with MinIO as the storage backend, run the following command:
+To start a standalone RisingWave cluster with MinIO as the state store, run the following command:

 ```shell
 docker compose up -d